 Cosmetic surgery and procedures change, restore, or enhance your appearance.
-There are many reasons for wanting to change or enhance your looks.
-If you have had burns or other injuries, were born with a birth defect, or want to change parts of your body for other reasons, you may choose to have a cosmetic surgery or procedure.
+There are many reasons for wanting to do this.
+If you want to change your appearance, you may choose to have a cosmetic surgery or procedure.

-For most of us, our physical appearance affects how we see ourselves and how others see us.
+For many of us, our physical appearance affects how we see ourselves and how others see us.
 The size, shape, and look of our bodies may affect how we feel about ourselves and even how we live our lives.

 There is nothing wrong with wanting to change the way you look.
 Some people do this through diet, exercise, and other lifestyle changes.
 Others have cosmetic surgery, especially if they are unhappy with a certain part of their body or appearance that can be changed.